First Visit: Feb 26-27/2021

 This wildlife Oak forested park, located in the Lower Galilee, in the vicinity of the Atzmon mountain ridge, spreads over 40 dunam and serves both as a patting zoo and a rescue shelter to impacted wild animals.

 Our 2 little ones, tremendously enjoyed meeting and feeding the small Capuchin monkeys, patting the goats, lams and donkeys, as well as staring at the alpacas, and deers, while proceeding for an hour, via a circular path, throughout the shaded forest.

 The Shopping Center in the forest at Yodfat

 A wonderful surprise waited us, when we encountered, next to the Monkey Forest, a selection of quality shops, The center includes: General goods stores, coffee and the freshest bakery , but most impressed we were with delicious sandwiches, sold at TOTSI which, we so very much enjoyed munching on, while viewing a fantastic scenery of the lower Galilee, from the upper level terrace of the shopping compound.

-And here our family's touring expedition at the blooming and flowery Galilee's periphery came to end, and we all returned back to the big, yet still stricken and not fully operating city.
+And here our family's touring expedition at the green Galilee's periphery came to end, and we all returned back to the big city.